 County Courthouse square.
 Col. Robert

-B. Latham, one of the founders of Lincoln, Illinois, and extensive
+B. Latham, one of the three founders of Lincoln, Illinois, and extensive

 property owners there, constructed this building after he returned from